kubernetes/kops/docs/networking.md

 * [Weave](networking/weave.md)

 kOps makes it easy for cluster operators to choose one of these options.
-The manifests for the providers are included with kops, and you simply use `--networking <provider-name>`.
+The manifests for the providers are included with kOps, and you simply use `--networking <provider-name>`.
 Replace the provider name with the name listed in the provider's documentation (from the list above) when you run `kops cluster create`.
 For instance, for a default Calico installation, execute the following: